ipfs/kubo/README.md

 * `git` is required in order for `go get` to fetch all dependencies.
-* Package managers often contain out-of-date `golang` packages. ensure that `go version` reports at least 1.5.2.
+* Package managers often contain out-of-date `golang` packages.
+  Ensure that `go version` reports at least 1.5.2.
 See above for how to install go.
 * If you are interested in development, please install the development dependencies as well.
 * *WARNING: Older versions of OSX FUSE (for Mac OS X) can cause kernel panics when mounting!*